 - What is in their mind as they review your flyer?

 You need to think about this in relation to someone else using a high quality flyer or door hanger.
 Who would get the call and who would get paid the best in relation to the work that is needed?

 This is the difference between running a business and trading work for cash.
 When you run a business, you set the terms.
 When you trade work for cash, the customer sets the terms.

-Once you have money coming in to support your efforts, you can always transition into a legal business – just make sure you understand the pitfalls in the meantime.
+Once you have money coming in to support your efforts, you can always transition into a legal house cleaning business – just make sure you understand the pitfalls in the meantime.